wevanshomelab/gke-cluster/README.md

 Then visit https://argocd.localhost

-Some application that are not configured to auto sync will need to be installed from the UI or argocd cli
+Some applications that are not configured to auto sync will need to be installed from the UI or argocd cli

 # Cluster services
 ## Ingress